JoshMayBalGitHub/textwars/README.md

 MacOS or OSX: Maybe?

-Unix Variants: No
+BSD and its Variants: Maybe?

-BSD and its Variants: No
+Other Unix / Unix-like Variants: No

 ## Steps to play "Game":
 1. Go to textwars.exe / textwars